What glows brighter than glow sticks? Only the smiles on the faces of kids as they play these glow-in-the-dark games.

 Glow Stick Scavenger Hunt

 Just before it gets dark, activate and hide several colors of glow sticks around the party space.
 Divide players into as many teams as you have colors, and assign a color to each team.
-Give each team member one of their colored glow bracelets to begin.
+Give each team member one colored glow bracelet to begin.
 When it gets dark, set a timer and send them off to gather as many of their color of glow sticks as they can find.
 When time is up, count how many glow sticks each team collected.
 The one with the most wins.Continue to 5 of 10 below.

 05 of 10